DataBiosphere/firecloud-app/RELNOTES.md

+# RC_Obroshino
+## 2018-05-31
+* [#20](https://github.com/DataBiosphere/firecloud-app/issues/20): Actual cloud costs, when available, are now displayed in the details page for individual workflows.
+* [#75](https://github.com/DataBiosphere/firecloud-app/issues/75): Fixed an issue where the links to open a GCS bucket were incorrect for certain subworkflows.

 # RC_Nungan
 ## 2018-05-22
 * [#11](https://github.com/DataBiosphere/firecloud-app/issues/11): When viewing a single workflow, FireCloud now allows you to drill down into the details of subworkflows.